 Art is one of my favourite things to do with children.
 I love seeing what they create.
 When they are very young, let them feel the art.
 Create food art, where they can make pictures and lick their fingers!
 Or if you need it to be cleaner, water art is a good choice.
 Get a big paintbrush and let them paint with water on the sidewalk or piece of cardboard.
 See what they can create before it dries up.

 Preteens and teens

-Finally, for the older children, imitation is the sincerest form of flattery.
+Finally, for older children, imitation is the sincerest form of flattery.
 Have them find a picture they really like — can they recreate it?
-Sometimes, making a grid on a copy of the original and a corresponding grid on your work space allows a copy to be made box by box.
+Sometimes, making a grid on a copy of the original and a corresponding grid on your workspace allows a copy to be made box by box.
 Or maybe they want to create their own comic?
 There are books on the internet or library that could explain the details of making a comic.
-Will they use painted backgrounds, hand drawn art or create something on the computer?
+Will they use painted backgrounds, hand-drawn art or create something on the computer?

 Primary school children

 Go through recipes and find ones that interest your family.
 Younger children could set up a restaurant and put together easy finger foods.
 Maybe they make their own menu with pictures and labelled food?
 What is the cost for each item?
 You can use play money to introduce this as a simple concept or go all the way to determining what they have to charge to make a profit.
 This can be something several age groups can work on together.
 This educational activity is like the lemonade stand of old.
 And, if they are very industrious, this can be an offering to family or church members as a gift or for sale.
 Fruit bouquets, all-natural snacks or holiday items are something they could make money off of.